 Between email, social media and texts, too often our phones can feel more like a source of stress than a utility meant to make our lives easier.
 If you find yourself compulsively checking your phone or you just want to cut back, you’ve come to the right place.
 Today, we’re going to talk about how to unplug from your phone.

 It might seem odd that Ting (being a mobile service provider) would talk about unplugging and cell phone overuse here on the blog.
 It’s no secret that using your phone less means you’ll spend less on Ting.
+Especially when you use less mobile data.
 With our service, you pay for what you use.
 Every month, Ting customers use their phones however they want.
 Then at the end of the month, they pay a fair price for what they used.

 A lot of Ting customers have found reducing their mobile habits helps them live in the moment.
 Many of them found that reducing their cell phone use wasn’t actually that much of a burden at all.

 Is cell phone addiction real?

 Call it what you want, cell phone dependency or cell phone addiction, we all know that person who can’t put their phone down for even a few minutes.
 Cell phone addiction solutions range from going cold turkey to switching to a flip phone to deleting games and social media off your phone altogether.
 Cell phone addiction in teenagers might feel like it’s much more of a thing than in adults, but consider, if you will, the following:

 If you’ve got a texty teen, Ting comes with the ability to set caps and alerts on individual phones.
 You can limit and restrict your teen’s screen time by capping their texts, minutes and data.
 Think of these as your own unplugging parental controls.

 What is unplugging?

 Unplugging is a growing movement all about disconnecting, or taking a timeout from tech.
 Whether it’s your Facebook feed, your work computer or binge-watching Netflix, you might want to give unplugging a try.